About KCAC

 KCAC strives to make Kurdistan accessible to everyone worldwide through various mediums, including archives, photojournalism, film, and exhibition, forming a community hub to foster understanding and appreciation of Kurdistan’s culture.

 This organization belongs to the Kurdistani people, it is our collective property for Kurdistan, by Kurdistan to Kurdistan and the world.
+It is not only the work of the present, but the legacy of every individual who strived for our people, our land, and its heritage.

 Bedran HabeebVice President